RSGallery2/RSGallery2_Project/Documentation/ImagesBackend/ImagesListView.md

 (2) Add properties

-This button leads to the properties form (See above) and will open the selected images.
-So the title and description can be changed for a batch of images
+This button leads to the properties form (See below) and will open the selected images.
+The title and description can be changed for a batch of images. also image can be flipped and rotated there.

 (3) Move to